 For homes with central heat and air, up to 42 percent of energy costs go toward maintaining a comfortable temperature.

-- Lowering the cost of air conditioning and heating can be as simple as adding drapes or curtains.
+- Lowering the cost of air conditioning and heating can be as simple as adding drapes or curtains and keeping them closed when the sun's beating down.

 - ENERGY STAR windows can lower your energy bills by 12 percent, and you may even be eligible for an income tax credit if you add them to your home.
 If you can’t afford new windows, seal any gaps around windows and doors.